shreekar2005/ICSproject/README.md

 2. An IDE/text editor such as Vscode is preffered.
 ### Setup:
 1. Clone the github repository to your local computer and store it in folder
-2. Create a .txt file in the same folder and name it "data.txt"
+2. If data.txt already does not exist ,Create a .txt file in the same folder and name it "data.txt"
 ### Running the program:
 #### Using Vscode:
 1. Open the file using Vscode